inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course explores the importance of language for understanding human beings.
+Explores the importance of language for understanding human beings.
 Studying language and its diversity allows us to better appreciate different cultures by giving us a sense of how people view the world differently.
 In the analysis of language, we learn about interpretation and philosophically-rich inquiry.
 This course explores several different cultures through the lens of language and the interpretive problems that anthropologists face in trying to understand them.

 ANTR 204.
 ARCHAEOLOGICAL SCIENCE.
 5 Credits.